FlawlessCasual17/DockerProject_CPSY300/README.md

 podman compose up -d
 ```

-Using the compose option is the recommended way to run the app.
-It will build the ima
+Using the compose option is the recommended way to
+run the app.
+It will build the image first, then run it.

 ### Building the Image